raspbian-packages/trafficserver/doc/admin-guide/files/logging.yaml.en.rst

 reporting from log analyzers.

-Multiple query parameters may be listed, separated by spaces, though only the first occurence of each will be wiped from the query string if any individual parameter appears more than once in the URL.
+Multiple query parameters may be listed, separated by spaces, though only the first occurrence of each will be wiped from the query string if any individual parameter appears more than once in the URL.

 .. _admin-custom-logs-logs: